Are you using the internet to save money?

 Today, virtually every business and organization – banks, credit card companies, retailers, and even government agencies – allow you to pay your bills online quickly and easily.

-Check with the companies and businesses that you make monthly bills to and find out if they offer online bill pay.
+Check with the companies and businesses that you pay monthly bills to and find out if they offer online bill pay.
 If they do, set it up and save yourself some cash and time.

 Have too many monthly bills to keep track of?